San Diego International Airport: Public transportation

-Extension of the San Diego Trolley to directly serve the airport terminals, has been proposed several times but has not yet come to fruition.
+Extension of the San Diego Trolley to directly serve the airport terminals has been proposed several times, but has not yet come to fruition.
 A 2021 study has found that such an extension to the airport is feasible and could be completed within ten years.

+The airport is the proposed terminus of the second phase of the California High-Speed Rail project.

 Military

 Coast Guard Air Station San Diego is near the southeast corner of the airport.
 The installation originally supported seaplane operations during the 1970s, 1980s, and early 1990s, when the station had HU-25 Guardian jets assigned.

 Airline Support Building

 The 93000 sqft Airline Support Building, which houses cargo operations and aircraft provisions storage and serves as a pickup and drop-off point for live animals and large cargo, opened on July 20, 2021.
-Located on the south side of the airfield along North Harbor Drive, the facility is used by Alaska, American, Delta, Hawaiian, Lufthansa, Southwest, Sun Country, and United.
-The design-build contract was awarded to SUNDT Construction in 2018 for approximately US$130 million.
+Located on the south side of the airfield along North Harbor Drive.

 Other facilities

 Signature Aviation is the fixed-base operator (FBO) at San Diego International Airport.
 The FBO ramp is at the northeast end of the airfield.

 Stormwater is captured on Terminal 2 Parking Plaza and used in the cooling towers that heat, ventilate and air condition the terminals and jet bridges.

 A portion of the southeast infield at San Diego International Airport is set aside as a nesting site for the endangered California least tern.
 April through September is the least tern nesting season at SAN.
 Since 1970, this endangered migratory sea bird has found a suitable nesting site each year in the sand and gravel located in four oval areas between the runway and airplane taxiway.
 Approximately 135 nests were established there in 2007.